TEXAS RODENT IDENTIFICATION & PREVENTION

 Average rating of 5.0 out of 5 stars from 134 reviews.
 Read Google Reviews

-What are common Texas rodents?
+What are Common Texas Rodents?

-1. Roof Rats In Texas
+1. Roof Rats in Texas

 Roof rats (Rattus rattus) also known as black rats, ship rats, or house rats, are a species of rodent in the family Muridae.
 Believed to have originated in Southeast Asia, they have spread worldwide, especially in tropical and subtropical regions.
 Roof rats are smaller and more slender than Norway rats, with a body length of 12–16 inches including the tail, which is longer than their body.
 They typically weigh 5–10 ounces and have a dark brown or black coat with a lighter underside.